jasmin-lang/jasmin/README.md

 - Register Renaming: `proofs/compiler/allocation_proof.v`: compiler pass proof is in the IT sections

-## About distribution
+## About cryptographic security

-- Theorem (2 Preservation of Probabilities) in the paper corresponds to lemmas `final` in `/proof/distr/distr.v`.
+- The generic formalization is in `proofs/compiler/adv.v`.
+- The instantiation to Jasmin is in `proofs/compiler/end_to_end.v`.

 <!-- ------------------------------------------------------------------------------- -->
 <!-- Old Readme -->